Real-time monitoring and response plans: Creating procedures

 For example, if a survey is designed to take 45 minutes, then it may be helpful to track the number of surveys that are much shorter than expected—in this case, 15 minutes is a threshold for concern.
 A research team might decide that although short surveys do occasionally happen and a single short survey is not necessarily cause for concern, they want to track whether enumerators tend to frequently administer surveys shorter than 15 minutes.
 In this example table, one short survey is a “yellow flag.”
 However, if one enumerator has two or more surveys lasting less than 15 minutes within a certain monitoring period, this generates a “red flag” and may prompt a member of the research team to reach out to the enumerator to ask whether they are encountering difficulties.

 Thanks to Mike Gibson, Sam Ayers, Kim Gannon, Sarah Kopper, and Sam Wang for their advice and suggestions.
 Thanks to Stephanie Lin for compiling case stories of lessons learned from past research engagements, on which the case studies above are based.
 Caroline Garau copyedited this document.
+Please send any comments, questions or feedback to [email protected].
 This work was made possible by support from Arnold Ventures and the Alfred P. Sloan Foundation.
 Any errors are our own.

 Evaluating technology-based interventions, J-PAL North America.
 This resource provides guidance for evaluations that use technology as a key part of the intervention being tested and discusses challenges that J-PAL North America staff have encountered with these types of studies.
 Examples of these challenges can help readers anticipate ways in which monitoring plans could help detect and avoid technology-related challenges